fossasia/susi_zulipbot/README.md

 [![Join the chat at https://gitter.im/fossasia/susi_server](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/fossasia/susi_server)

 [Zulip](https://zulipchat.com/) is a real time messaging system.
-SUSI zulip bot integrates into an Zulip organisation and then users can chat with SUSI within that organisation.
+SUSI zulip bot integrates into a Zulip organisation and then users can chat with SUSI within that organisation.
 It fetches response from [SUSI Server](https://github.com/fossasia/susi_server) in the background and also has some added features for the Zulip platform.

 According to the Zulip conventions of [developing bots](https://zulipchat.com/api/writing-bots#installing-a-development-version-of-the-zulip-bots-package), all bots should reside in the [python-zulip-api](https://github.com/zulip/python-zulip-api) repository.
 Thus, this repository only serves to contain information and updates regarding the SUSI Zulip bot.
 The bot code resides in the official zulip bot repository ([python-zulip-api/zulip_bots/susi](https://github.com/zulip/python-zulip-api/tree/master/zulip_bots/zulip_bots/bots/susi)).